Information about bed bug infestation.

 General Infestation Information

 Bed bugs do NOT live on their host but near their host.
 In the beginning of an infestation bed bugs are found around the seams and tufts of the mattress.
-Later as they multiple, they spread to creaks in the bed frame and then to gaps behind baseboards, pictures, windows and doors.
+Later as they multiply, they spread to cracks in the bed frame and then to gaps behind baseboards, pictures, windows and doors.

 Finding Where They Hide